1. Check that your instructor has asked you to use APA citation style for your assignment. They have? Great! Continue

 4. Use the template for your source type to create your in-text citation(s) and your reference list entry for that particular source.
 If you run into a scenario that isn't covered in the template or in the example, scroll down to the "What if" section for detailed information on how to incorporate this information.
 Examples of such scenarios are multiple authors, a source without a publication date, etc.

-5. Have questions that aren't covered in this guide?
-Check out the 'Additional Help' tab or connect with the Library today.
+Have questions about citations that aren't covered in this guide?
+Check out the 'Additional Help' tab or meet with your librarian for in-depth support.

 An APA citation has two parts:

-In text (immediately after a paraphrase or a direct quote) - to let the person who's reading your work know that this isn't your idea and to give them a quick way to know who's idea it is and where to find it in your reference list
+In text (immediately after a paraphrase or a direct quote) - to let the person who's reading your work know that this isn't your idea and to give them a quick way to know whose idea it is and where to find it in your reference list

 Reference list (at the end of your assignment) - to allow the reader to find where the idea came from.
 This will give them enough information that they can locate the source and find the information that you included in your assignment.
 Reference list citations are typically double spaced with a hanging indent, but your instructor may have different expectations.

 Anytime you use someone else's words, ideas, opinions, or illustrations, you need to show where you first retrieved or read that information.
 You need to provide both the in-text citation whenever you use that source in your paper, and a single reference list entry at the end of your paper for each source that you use.
 This guide provides examples of APA citations for various resources.

 In all types of research and scholarly writing, it is important to cite your sources in order to: